pg-space/panspace-paper/README.md

 make query                              # query 661k bacterial index

 # Create Index
-make fcgr                               # create FCGR for 661k bacterial dataset make create                             # create a new index: train a new encoder, create faiss-index
+make fcgr                               # create FCGR (it will download the data if needed) make create                             # create a new index: train a new encoder, create faiss-index

 # Utilities